 Freestyle – there’s no park.

-Lift infrastructure; while most Korean resorts are all gondolas and high speed detachable quads, Star Hill’s lifts are slower fixed-grip 3-seat chairs.
+Lift infrastructure; while most Korean resorts are all gondolas and high speed detachable quads, Star Hill’s lifts are slower fixed-grip chairs.

 No English website (snowguidekorea to the rescue!)